Documentation Index

 - Based on the script return value, the upload is accepted or rejected

-- If accepted, the document is stored and tasks are created per the script’s instructions
+- If accepted, the document family is stored

 Available Variables